Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 3. Vortex Viper

-The Vortex Viper may be a bit older than the Venom variety, but it’s by no means outdated or obsolete.
+The Vortex Viper may be a bit older than the Venom variety, but it’s by NO means outdated or obsolete.

 This option sadly doesn’t offer a 3 MOA dot size, but it offers amazing focus capabilities.